bricelam/bricelam.github.io/_posts/2023-10-19-command-prompt-is-still-kinda-ugly.md

 Those bright colors just look so much better to me!

-Another thing I love about the VGA pallet is the orange they used instead of that ugly olive color. *None* of the preset color schemes in Windows Terminal have duplicated this improvement.
+Another thing I love about the VGA pallet is the orange it uses instead of that ugly olive color. *None* of the preset color schemes in Windows Terminal have duplicated this improvement.
 All the dark yellow hues are still kinda ugly.
 What a shame!

 | Campbell                                                             |
 |:--------------------------------------------------------------------:|
 | ![Campbell scheme]({{ "/attachments/Campbell.png" | absolute_url }}) |

 There is one thing, however, that the Windows Terminal schemes do better.
 Some of 'em use a lovely shade of purple for their dark magenta hue.
-So, in order to create the perfect color scheme, I mathematically reverse engineered the formula the VGA palette uses to shift dark yellow to orange, and I used it to shift the dark magenta to purple.
+So, in order to create the perfect color scheme, I mathematically reverse engineered the formula the VGA palette uses to shift dark yellow to orange, and I used it to shift dark magenta to purple.
 Behold!

 | Brice's Color Scheme                                                        |
 |:---------------------------------------------------------------------------:|
 | ![Brice's scheme]({{ "/attachments/BriceColorScheme.png" | absolute_url }}) |

-Oh, I also created this PowerShell script you can use to install it.
+Oh, I also created this PowerShell script that you can use to install it.

 ```powershell
 $settingsPath = "$env:LOCALAPPDATA\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\settings.json"